saranya866/AceCast/README.md

 This project and its source code are proprietary.
-Unauthorized copying, distribution, or use of this software, in whole or in part, is strictly prohibited without explicit written permission from the author.
+Unauthorized copying, distribution, or use of this software, in whole or in part, is strictly prohibited.
 ```

 ---